tteofili/tteofili.github.io/_posts/2020-10-21-trustyai_xai.md

 predictions, for example positive outputs are correlated to weights whose value is larger).

 In summary you can use LIME to generate explanations like the one from the picture above, that explains a single output (the credit card approval system rejection).
-This kind of explanations is usually referred to as a *local* explanation.
+This kind of explanation is usually referred to as a *local* explanation.
 Explanations that provide feature level importance scores on a single prediction are usually referred to as *saliency* explanations.

 ## TrustyAI Explainability